 Two-Finger Double-Tap to Skip Chapters

-Some long videos on YouTube has “chapters” to divide the video into sections.
+Some long videos on YouTube have “chapters” to divide the video into sections.
 These chapters are indicated on the scroll bar, but you can also easily skip through them with a gesture.

 This time, double-tap the left or right side of the video with two fingers to skip to the next or previous chapter.
 You’ll see arrows and the chapter title on the screen when it works.